mtheoryx/drpoindexter/public-site/src/notes/docker-zsh/index.md

 root@406b61332161:/#
 ```

 Your terminal prompt will now be within the running ubuntu container, in the bash shell, as the root user.
 Feel free to browse around, install software, test things out.
 When you exit the container, all changes are lost and you will be back to square one with a fresh container the next time you execute this command.
-More on change persistance soon.
+More on change persistence soon.

 ### Install zsh